Heatherbank House: The McNaughtan's and Australia

 After the death of the final McNaughtan daughter in 1904 the house passed into the ownership of their nieces Agnes and Margaret Taylor.

 Later history

 Heatherbank was purchased by architect Frank Fielden in December 1959 who gained some notoriety in Glasgow for designing the Refectory Building of the University of Glasgow, whilst also being a professor there.
 In 1975 he sold the property to Colin and Rosemary Harvey who opened the Heatherbank Museum of Social Work on the premises.
 Heatherbank Press Publisher also operated out of the museum.
 After their deaths in 1993 the museum was moved to the Glasgow Caledonian University.

 Modern day

-The house was purchased in 1995 by the current occupiers.
+The house was purchased in 1995 by Peter Mowforth and family.
 It underwent significant refurbishment works in 2012 which returned many of the period features that had been lost over the years.